-Net revenue of the Gaming Components and Systems segment decreased 13.1% for three months ended March 31, 2024, as compared to the same period last year.
-The demand for our products in this segment is largely influenced by the activity in the self-built PC market which is primarily triggered by the launch of new, reasonably priced GPUs and CPUs, as well as the release of new game titles.
-However, in 2024, we will be mid-cycle for new GPU platforms, and as anticipated, we experienced relatively flat self-built PC market trajectory since the beginning of the year.
-This has led to a decrease in demand for our products in this segment in the three months ended March 31, 2024.
+Net revenue of the Gaming Components and Systems segment decreased 32.3% and 22.3% for three and six months ended June 30, 2024, respectively, as compared to the same periods last year.
+The demand for our products in this segment is largely driven by the activity in the self-built PC market, which is heavily influenced by the launch of new, reasonably priced GPUs and CPUs, as well as the release of new game titles.
+However, in 2024, we are mid-cycle for new GPU platforms, resulting in a relatively flat-to-low market trajectory for the self-built PC market since the beginning of the year.
+This has led to a greater than anticipated decrease in demand for our products in this segment during both the three- and six-month periods.
+Additionally, we experienced a downward adjustment in inventory levels at our channel partners during the three- and six-month periods compared to an increase in channel inventory levels during the same periods last year, contributing to the lower net revenues for those periods.